 - Understand the value of volunteering

 - Comply with the policies, rules, and regulations of the Extension Master Gardner Program and the Johnson County Extension Council

-- Complete 40 hours of volunteer work with Advisory Board-authorized activities, including at least three EMG Hotline shifts, by September 1.
+- Complete 40 hours of volunteer work with Advisory Board-authorized activities, including at least three EMG Hotline shifts as part of the basic training course.

 - Continue an annual commitment to volunteer a minimum of 30 hours on volunteer projects, and attend at least 10 hours of EMG advanced training